Donna Mann, Chair

 This course provides the learner with the knowledge and skills for assessment, intervention, planning, provision of intervention and outcome analysis related dysfunction in occupational performance in adults.
 The course will focus on the provision of occupational therapy services from young adulthood through geriatrics.
 Students will learn about disabling conditions, documentation, use of assessment tools/procedures (e.g., evaluation of muscle strength, ROM, ADL/IADL, soft tissue dysfunction, etc.), evidence-based practice, frames of reference and service implementation throughout the continuum of care for this population.
 Occupational therapy principles and theories will be applied through case studies, classroom discussion laboratory exercises and fieldwork experiences.

 OCTH 532S.
-OCCUPATIONAL PERFORMANCE OF CHILDREN AND ADOLESCENTS.
-3 Credits.
+OCCUPATIONAL PERFORMANCE AND PEDIATRICS.
+4 Credits.

-This course provides learners with theories, knowledge, and application opportunities related to evaluation, analysis, and intervention planning for children with special needs in varied pediatric occupational therapy practice settings.
-The focus is on the provision of occupational therapy services with children.
-Specific skill building will focus on evaluation, interpreting evaluation information, and designing evidence-based intervention.
-Analysis of childhood occupations, disabling condition.
+This course provides the learner with theories, knowledge and application opportunities related to evaluation, analysis and intervention planning for children with special needs in a variety of pediatric occupational therapy practice settings.
+The course will focus on the provision of occupational therapy services with infants, children and adolescents.
+Specific skill building will also focus on evaluation, interpreting evaluation information and designing evidence-based intervention.
+The analysis of childhood occupations, disabling conditions, documentation, analysis and application of frames of reference and issues of practice leadership will be examined.
+Occupational therapy principles and theories will be applied to case studies and through analysis and discussion of Fieldwork Level I (FWI) experiences.

 OCTH 540S.
 HEALTH AND WELLNESS.
 3 Credits.